-The holographic will is a private deed that presents advantages due to its freeness and secret nature.
-It does not require any registration or administrative formalities; the intervention of a notary is for instance not a validity condition for this type of will.
+A handwritten (or holographic) will is a private deed that presents advantages due to its secret nature.
+It does not require any registration or administrative formalities, assistance from a solicitor not, for instance, being a condition of validity for this type of will.

 The holographic will is subject to validity conditions provided under article 970 of the French civil code.
 If these conditions are not met, the act can be challenged.